hynek/argon2-cffi-bindings/README.md

 *argon2-cffi-bindings* is written and maintained by [Hynek Schlawack](https://hynek.me/about/).
 It is released under the [MIT license](https://github.com/hynek/argon2-cffi/blob/main/LICENSE>).

-The development is kindly supported by [Variomedia AG](https://www.variomedia.de/).
+The development is kindly supported by [Variomedia AG](https://www.variomedia.de/) and all my amazing [GitHub Sponsors](https://github.com/sponsors/hynek).

 The authors of Argon2 were very helpful to get the library to compile on ancient versions of Visual Studio for ancient versions of Python.